Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/README.md

 The adv target of 0th audio should to be HEY SIRI CPOY THE DOOR

-After adding the ODE defense block, the transcription turns to be:  ITHMALA THE THIRD LARGEST NAUS EVICE A THE TOP YOU SEE MELEX  O FEA GORETE O ERCENT OF HALL THE PEOPLNL OINGH WORAL GETHALFF THE GRNKN WANTER FOR MMELTING FLOT AN THE ENDIS TISHE HER THE SORC OF HRINKING WONTERFOR HI CITY
+After adding the ODE defense block, the transcription turns to be:  IEHIMALA THE THIRD LARGEST NAS EVICE A THE TOP YOU SEE MELEX  O FEEAR AGORGEE ORI ERCENT OF HALL THE PEOPLE WO IN NHE WORAL GETHALFOF THE RNKN WANTER O MELTING FLO IN THE END IS TISE ER THI SORC OF THREING WONTER FOR THI CITY

 The groundtruth is :  WHAT THIS IS DOING